ipython/ipython/docs/source/whatsnew/pr/README.md

-Files which describe new features can have any name, such as `antigravity-feature.rst`, whereas backwards incompatible changes should have a filename of `incompat-switching-to-perl.rst`.
+Files which describe new features can have any name, such as `antigravity-feature.rst`, whereas backwards incompatible changes should have a filename starting with `incompat-`, such as `incompat-switching-to-perl.rst`.
 Our "What's new" files always have two sections,  and this prefix scheme will make sure that the backwards incompatible changes get routed to their proper section.